outreachy/website/docs/privacy-policy.md

     * your hours working as a self-employed contractor
     * your volunteer time commitments or other time commitments
 * information that determines whether the Software Freedom Conservancy is allowed to pay you as a contractor under U.S. non-profit laws:
-    * your eligibility to work for 40-hours a week in your country of residence
+    * your eligibility to work for 40-hours a week in your country of residence and all countries you will be living in from the start of your internship and five weeks after the internship ends
     * whether you are a citizen, resident, or national of Crimea, Cuba, Iran, North Korea, or Syria.
 Outreachy's fiscal parent, Software Freedom Conservancy, is a 501(c)(3) U.S. non-profit.
 As a U.S. non-profit, Conservancy must ensure that funds are not sent to countries under U.S. sanctions programs, such as Cuba, Iran, North Korea, or Syria.
     * your status as a person or entity restricted by United States of America export controls or sanctions programs
 * information that helps us determine if you are eligible for an Outreachy internship: